varunKT001/projects/README.md

 ## How to participate? (read carefully)

+If you want to watch a step-by-step video on how to contribute, check out this video: [https://www.youtube.com/watch?v=a65Qaycbb0k](https://www.youtube.com/watch?v=a65Qaycbb0k)

 In order to participate and win prizes, you have to submit a **guided project**.
 A guided project is a breakdown of a project into multiple steps for a beginner/intermediate developer to build.
 These guided projects can be attempted for free from codedamn IDE.
 Check out this [example guided project](https://codedamn.com/project/multiverse-html5-photo-gallery).
 Steps on how to do that is below.

 ### 1. Getting your boilerplate code ready